opitz/docker_multihost/README.md

  * a .config file inside /var/sites-enabled that will define a named VHOST
  * a WRITABLE directory inside /var/moodledata/ to provide a separate space for every Moodle instance served (not needed for any non-Moodle VHOST)

-There is a web interface and a CLI tool 'deploy_vhost' that will do most of the work - all you need is to provide a matching directory in the webroot folder.
+Apart from the web interface there is a CLI tool 'deploy_vhost' that will do most of the work - all you need is to provide a matching directory in the webroot folder.

+PLEASE NOTE: In the current version the Dockerfiles for the Ubuntu images are not built as they are not used.
+To build them please uncomment the corresponding lines in the build_all.sh script (see below) and run build_all.sh (again).

 build_all.sh [nodocker]
 -----------------------